weecology/data-sharing-paper/data_sharing_ms.md

 ### Standard tabular structure

-Most data without standard formats is stored in tables of some kind.
-Additionally, tabular data provides a great deal of flexibility in how to structure the data which in turn can create a large number of obstacles to data reuse.
+Tabular data is ubiquitous in ecology and evolution, and a tabular format provides a great deal of flexibility in how to structure the data which in turn can create a large number of obstacles to data reuse.
-Here we develop some general recommendations for how to best structure your tabular data.

 In well structured tables each row represents a single observation (i.e., a record), and each column represents a variable or measurement.
 We provide three simple guidelines that help ensure tabular data is properly structured for ease of data importation and analysis: